 Born and raised in a suburban desert outside of Los Angeles, I grew up dreaming of the wider world.
 Since then I have lived and worked throughout the globe.
 I now divide my time between Berlin and the “World’s Borough” Queens, New York City.

-My research, writing, and conceptual artwork, done under the moniker of “The Tourist,” have appeared in various publications and reflect a preoccupation with travel & tourism, cities & globalization, and contemporary art.
+My research, writing, and conceptual artwork, done under the moniker of “The Tourist,” have appeared in various publications and reflect a preoccupation with travel & tourism, cities & globalization, architecture and contemporary art.
 Before pursuing my various projects full time, I taught courses and research seminars in world history and on tourism and modernity to undergraduate art and design students at Cooper Union and Pratt Institute in New York City.

 I hold a Ph.D. in Modern European History from New York University.